-The U.S. Treasury refers to stripped Treasury bonds as Separate Trading of Registered Interest and Principal of Securities -- STRIPS.
+The U.S. Treasury refers to a strip bonds as Separate Trading of Registered Interest and Principal of Securities – STRIPS.
 The bonds consist of stripped off interest payments or principal payments stripped of interest of U.S. Treasury bonds.
 Future interest payments or the principal at maturity payment become the final maturity amounts for STRIPS.
 These pieces of Treasury bonds are sold as zero-coupon bonds, without regular interest payments.

 Capital Gain Potential

-For example, if a year after you purchased the 15-year bond returning 5 percent, rates have declined to 4 percent, the bond would be worth $57,747 in the bond market -- $57,747 grows to $100,000 in 14 years at a 4 percent rate.
+For example, if a year after you purchased the 15-year bond returning 5 percent, rates have declined to 4 percent, the bond would be worth $57,747 in the bond market – $57,747 grows to $100,000 in 14 years at a 4 percent rate.
 Your basis with imputed interest would be $50,507.

 If you sold the bond, you would have a capital gain of about $5,500.
 In the year of the sale, you would report both imputed interest and a capital gain on your tax return in keeping with your treasury strips taxation.

 The imputed interest reported on your taxes each year on STRIPS is added to your cost basis of the bond.
 For example, the bond for which you paid $48,102 would generate about $2,405 in imputed interest in the first year.
 You must declare and pay taxes on the $2,405.
 After that year, your new cost basis in the bond would be $50,507.